ibm-cloud-docs/transit-gateway/create-gre.md

    * Does not require a classic connection on the transit gateway.
 As a result, the classic network's subnets will not be advertised to the connections on the transit gateway (and vice versa).
    {: important}

-See [Creating an Unbound Generic Routing Encapsulation tunnel connection](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection) for more information.
+See [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection) for more information.

 Migrating your GRE tunnels to unbound GRE tunnels requires deleting any existing GRE tunnels before creating new unbound ones.
 Migration will also cause a network disruption for anything that uses the old GRE tunnel until you create the new one.